kiboschool/course-pm-and-design/src/lessons/ux-research/concept-testing.md

   🗣 "......" — Person
 </aside>

-This lesson introduces concept testing, a UX research method that allows you to validate early ideas, and helps you move forward with the right concpets.
+This lesson introduces concept testing, a UX research method that allows you to validate early ideas, and helps you move forward with the right concepts.

 ## What is a concept test?